BerndiVader/MythicMobsExtension/README.md

 	*breakblocks:*

-		advaipathfinder{goal="[goalpriority_value] breakblocks"}
+		advaipathfinder{goal="[goalpriority_value] breakblocks [materialtype_array]"}

-		Syntax in advaipathfinder: - advaipathfinder{goal="1 breakblocks"}
+		Syntax in advaipathfinder: - advaipathfinder{goal="1 breakblocks grass,dirt,stone"}
 		Set goal 1 to PathfinderBreakBlocks.
-Right now there are no further options.
-But some more tuning options will be added soon.
+Blocks that can be broken are grass, dirt and stone.
+If none is given all blocks can be broken.
+Respect worldguards block-break deny flag.